Puthiya Bruce Lee: Production

 The filming process of the film started in 2013 and underwent production delays before its release on 25 May 2018.
-The director of the film, A. Sonai, who has assisted several film directors, made his maiden directorial venture by bringing back the memories of late veteran martial artist and actor Bruce Lee with the title Puthiya Bruce Lee.
-The film's director Sonai revealed that the Bruce Lee look-alike Chennai based boy Bruce would play the prominent role and told that Bruce John has also trained in martial arts and holds double blackbelt in Karate.
-Sonai also mentioned that the plot of the film is incorporated on Bruce Lee's two main important facets of life such as discipline and courage.
-The team also hired Suresh Narang as the antagonist for the film, who made his acting debut.
+A. Sonai, who has assisted several film directors, made his maiden directorial venture with Puthiya Bruce Lee.
+Sonai revealed that the Bruce Lee look-alike Chennai based boy Bruce John would play the prominent role and told that Bruce John has also trained in martial arts and holds double blackbelt in Karate.
+Sonai also mentioned that the plot of the film is incorporated on Lee's two main important facets of life such as discipline and courage.
+The team also hired Suresh Narang as the antagonist, who made his acting debut.